modularml/max/README.md

 Q: I get `ModuleNotFoundError: No module named 'max'` when running an example?

-A: Please make sure you run `python3 -m pip install --find-links "$(modular config max.path)/wheels" max-engine` in your local python environment or `max` is available in your `PATH`
+A: Please make sure you run `python3 -m pip install --find-links "$(modular config max.path)/wheels" max-engine` in your local python environment.
+Note that `max` can also be available in your `PATH`

 ## License